tucan9389/mlir-js-parser/README.md

 }
 ```

-Note: The default bundle now registers Builtin + Func + Arith + SCF.
+Note: The default bundle registers Builtin + Func + Arith + SCF.
 Ops from other dialects (e.g., Tensor) will fail until those dialects are enabled and linked.

 ## Dialect support